peteroupc/peteroupc.github.io/betadist.md

 <a id=The_kthsmallest_Method></a>
 ### The kthsmallest Method

-`kthsmallest`, which generates the 'k'th smallest 'b'-bit uniform random number out of 'n' of them, is implemented in "[**randomgen.py**](https://github.com/peteroupc/peteroupc.github.io/blob/master/randomgen.py)" and relied on by this beta sampler.
+`kthsmallest`, which generates the 'k'th smallest 'bitcount'-bit uniform random number out of 'n' of them, is implemented in "[**randomgen.py**](https://github.com/peteroupc/peteroupc.github.io/blob/master/randomgen.py)" and relied on by this beta sampler.
 It is used when both `a` and `b` are integers, based on the known property that a beta random variable in this case is the `a`th smallest uniform (0, 1) random number out of `a + b - 1` of them (Devroye 1986, p.
 431)<sup>[**(5)**](#Note5)</sup>.

-`kthsmallest`, however, doesn't simply generate 'n' 'b'-bit numbers and then sort them.
+`kthsmallest`, however, doesn't simply generate 'n' 'bitcount'-bit numbers and then sort them.
 Rather, it builds up their binary expansions bit by bit, via the concept of "u-rands" (Karney 2014)<sup>[**(1)**](#Note1)</sup>.
 It uses the observation that each uniform (0, 1) random number is equally likely to be less than half or greater than half; thus, the number of uniform numbers that are less than half vs. greater than half follows a binomial(n, 1/2) distribution (and a similar observation applies for other digits in the binary expansion, such as 1/4, 1/8, 1/16, etc.).
 Thanks to this observation, the algorithm can generate a sorted sample "on the fly".

 The algorithm is as follows:

 1. Create `n` empty u-rands.
 2. Set `index` to 1.
 3. If `index <= k`:
-    1. Generate `LC`, a binomial(n, 0.5) random number.
+    1. Generate `LC`, a binomial(`n`, 0.5) random number.
     2. Append a 0 bit to the first `LC` u-rands (starting at `index`) and a 1 bit to the next `n - LC` u-rands.
     3. Repeat step 3 and these substeps with the same `index` and `n = LC`.
     4. Repeat step 3 and these substeps with `index = index+LC`, and `n = n - LC`.
-4. Take the `k`th u-rand (starting at 1) and fill it with uniform random bits as necessary to make a `b`-bit number.
+4. Take the `k`th u-rand (starting at 1) and fill it with uniform random bits as necessary to make a `bitcount`-bit number.
 Return that u-rand.

 <a id=Known_Issues></a>
 ### Known Issues